1. Healthy plants resist insects and disease

 5. Healthy plants create health soil

 While healthy soils can create healthy plants, the reverse is also true.
-Healthy plants send much of the photosynthate they produce into the soil as root exudates.
-In turn, this fuels soil microbial metabolism which releases carbon from photosynthate back into the soil environment, efficiently building soil organic matter.
+Healthy plants send much of the sugar they produce through photosynthesis into the soil as root exudates.
+In turn, these sugars fuel soil microbial metabolism which releases carbon from the photosynthates into the soil environment, efficiently building soil organic matter.